evancoons22/Voronoi-Stippling-React/README.md

 ## Voronoi Stippling with web worker in React
 A UI for voronoi stippling using React.
-Upload an image to produce a stippling, based on brightness values and improved iteratively.
+Upload an image to produce a stippling based on brightness values that improves iteratively.
 After the stippling is created, the `Rust-api-Traveling-Salesman` backend can be used to create a shortest path between points (NP hard!!).

 ### Summary